 I write fiction and develop work for radio, stage and screen.
 I make my living as an independent radio producer – creating documentaries and drama series for local and national radio.
 My work uses sound in a cinematic textural way, to explore unique perspectives and lived experiences.
 I’m an occasional arts correspondent for RTE Lyric FM’s Culture File programme.
-I perform with the improv group Tickled by Freaks, tell tall tales in public, make short films and sometimes act.
+I perform improv, tell tall tales in public, make short films and sometimes act.
 I co-founded the educational non-profit Open Learning Ireland, and served on the board of directors of collaborative art centre Exchange Dublin.
-I currently serve as Communications Officer for the Association of Radio Producers Ireland.
+I served as Communications Officer for the Association of Radio Producers Ireland.
 I’m an active member the Writers Guild of Ireland and a former member of The Attic and A4 Sounds collective.
 I graduated with 1st class honours from the TCD’s Psychology undergraduate programme in 2009.
 In 2017 I graduated with 1st class honours from IADT’s Broadcast Production Masters.

 - Writer / Producer, The Free School – Documentary about Wicklow Sudbury School, currently production for Newstalk.

 - Writer / Producer, The Listening Stage – Doc about Roger Gregg‘s Radio Drama course at Gaiety school of acting, currently in production.

 - Writer / Director, The A.R.T of Television – comedy about the early days of Irish broadcasting, starring Roger Gregg with sound design from Brendan Rehill.
 Awaiting broadcast on Phoenix FM.